TatianaNsei/TatianaNsei.github.io/_posts/2020-04-09-Version-Control.md

  For a novice, when you work on a file and save it, its the first version revision1.
 You might later on, modify it this gives it another version say revision2.
 But then, revision1 might have important content you dont want to alter and not neccessary in revision2, we use "save as".
 It’s why we use “Save As”.
 You want the new file without obliterating the old one.
 Lateron, these revisions can be compared, restored, and with some types of files, merged.

   For professional developers, it goes futher.
 Software developers, use this to tract and provide control over source codes.
 As teams design, develop and deploy software, it is common for multiple versions of the same software to be deployed in different sites and for the software's developers to be working simultaneously on updates.
 Bugs or features of the software are often only present in certain versions (because of the fixing of some problems and the introduction of others as the program develops).
 Therefore, for the purposes of locating and fixing bugs, it is vitally important to be able to retrieve and run different versions of the software to determine in which version(s) the problem occurs.
-It may also be necessary to develop two versions of the software concurrently: for instance, where one version has bugs fixed, but no new features (branch), while the other version is where new features are worked on (trunk).
+It may also be necessary to develop two versions of the software concurrently: for instance, where one version has bugs fixed, while the other version is where new features are worked on.

   <h3>Examples of VCS</h3>